 In order to give useful information while also saving time and money, work on micro-learning.
 This is the process in which any material that needs to be given to a large group of people is broken down into sections that helps them to better digest and apply the information.

-It is also beneficial to simply have learning resources at the disposal of your team.
+It is also beneficial to simply have learning resources at your team's disposal.
 Don’t simply think that everyone in a department needs to learn the same thing at the same time.
 Instead, give them unlimited access to online learning material to expand their knowledge.

-During 2018, many HR teams are going to be seeing quite a change in both their sizing and their required skills.
+During 2018, many HR teams will be seeing quite a change in both their sizing and required skills.
 Over time, HR operations have received a significant upgrade that has helped add value to the department.
-With these new found tasks and procedures, it’s time to change how we see HR professionals.
+With these newfound tasks and procedures, it’s time to change how we see HR professionals.
 More specifically, service and hospitality skills are increasingly important.
 A top-notch HR service center is key for a positive candidate and employee experience.
 Both HR and recruiters are taking note of how these skills will increasingly play into the roles of HR professionals, so those who handle employees and candidates will be expected to adapt and ensure they are providing exceptional services.

 As leaders slowly but steadily realize the worth of their human capital, every aspect of talent management will change.
 The ideal talent lifecycle will now be goal-centric at every phase.
 From recruiting to offboarding, every lifecycle change that talent goes through will have a focus on organizational value-based goals.

 As it stands, only 61% of employees know their company’s mission statement, and far fewer know anything about company strategy.
 This is where traditional talent management has gotten us.
 Too many organizations are in a place where no matter how great their talent is, their talent management is so poor that core business objectives aren’t communicated or agreed upon.
 As HR evolves, this disjointedness will dissolve, and organizational values will be part of every function and process.